 Hey everyone!
-My name is Chelsie McConville and I am very excited to be the Special Projects Programming Chair.
+My name is Chelsie McConville and I am very excited to be the Vice President of Programming.
 I am from the small the small town of Sisters, Oregon where I fell in love with the outdoors.
 I spent two years on the McMinnville campus where I played basketball and found a passion for American Sign Language.
 Growing up in Central Oregon I dove head first into mountain biking, running and swimming which led to my love for triathlons.
-I recently got engaged and I am excited to start a whole new chapter in life as I discover which kind of nursing I want to be a part of.
 I am honored to be a part of ASLC-PC and look forward to what this year has to hold.

 Hello!
 I'm Catie, the Club Director for the 2013-2014 school year.
 I grew up in Canby, Oregon, where I went to school from 1st-12th grade.
 I lived in Silverton, OR for my senior year of high school but made the commute to Canby to finish up school with my friends.
 My first year of college was spent at Western Oregon University as a Music Major.
 About half way through, I realized my true calling was nursing.
 I applied to the Linfield Mac campus and started there in the fall of 2011.
 After completing all of my prerequisites in one year, I moved to the Portland Campus to start my nursing education!
 I teach music part time at Tigard High School because though I feel the nursing call, I still love music!
 You can often find me playing guitar and serenading people!
 I will be graduating this spring and can't wait to see what the future holds for me as a nurse!
 I am excited to be part of the ASLC-PC team and to work with the many clubs we are so lucky to have at our school.
 Make sure you join a club and get involved!